Tyrmundr/Calculator/README.md

     - if more are added then first evaluate the previous two

 What I managed:
 - created a layout, styled and positioned WAY faster than ever before
-- realized CSS Grid is very easy to use and versatile too (so far)
 - combined CSS Grid and Flexbox
 - kept the stylesheet ordered -> class selectors used almost always